The Good News About Alzheimer’s Disease

 Alzheimer’s Is Common

+Many, many people have Alzheimer’s.
+It’s the most common cause of memory loss and inability to think severe enough to make it difficult to live independently.
 During the year that people are age 65 there is about a 1% chance of getting Alzheimer’s.
-That means for every 100 people age 65, one of them will probably newly develop it.
-During the year that people are age 85 the percentage chance has increased to about 6%, 6 people out of every 100 will come down with it as a new medical condition.
+That means for every 100 people age 65, one of them will probably have it.
+During the year that people are age 85 the percentage increases to about 6%, so six people out of every 100 will have it.

-While that’s the number that show up as a new diagnosis in the year one is age 65, the number of people that have it now in a room full of people age 65 is higher, about 8% So if you thumb through the photos in your high school or college yearbook (if you’re one of those rare individuals that still has the book), when everyone in your class is age 65 about 8 classmates out of every 100 will have Alzheimer’s.
-When everyone is age 80, the number jumps to about 40%, that is, for every 100 photos in that yearbook, about 40 of those classmates will have it.
+While that’s the number that show up as a new diagnosis in the year one is age 65, the number of people that have it now in a room full of people age 65 is higher, about 8%.
+So if you thumb through the photos in your high school or college yearbook (if you’re one of those rare individuals that still has your yearbook), when everyone in your class is age 65, about eight classmates out of every 100 will have Alzheimer’s.
+When everyone is age 80, the number jumps to about 40%, that is, for every 100 photos in that yearbook, about forty of those classmates will have it.

 So, Where’s The Alzheimer’s Cure?

-Ah, yes, there’s the problem.
-“There’s the rub”, as they say.
+This really is THE problem.
+If we had a cure Alzheimer’s wouldn’t be much of a problem.
 We don’t yet have a cure.
-Billions of dollars and euros and British pounds are spent each year looking for a cure, or even just a treatment that’s a lot better than what we have.
+As we said above, billions of dollars and euros and British pounds are spent each year looking for a cure, or even just a treatment that’s a lot better than what we have.
 But we don’t have one yet.
 Dr. Daniel Skovronsky, the President of Lilly Research Labs, has said that the complexity of Alzheimer’s disease poses one of the most difficult medical challenges of our time.

 What’s Coming to Treat Alzheimer’s?